hunyadi/boxsharp/README.md

 </boxsharp-link>
 ```

-Captions for items are extracted from the following sources:
+Captions for items are extracted from the following sources in the listed order:

+* Elements assigned to the slot `caption`.
+This permits arbitrary HTML.
+Content of elements assigned to the slot `caption` is concatenated.
 * `<figcaption>` in an encapsulated `<figure>` element.
 You can put arbitrary HTML in `<figcaption>`.
 * `<figcaption>` in an encapsulating `<figure>` element.
 This lets us use `<boxsharp-link>` in a `<figure>` element and read the caption text from the sibling element `<figcaption>`.
 * `title` attribute